natocesarrego/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/01-creating-form-field-types.markdown

     Bundle-Version: 1.0.0
     Web-ContextPath: /dynamic-data-mapping-type-slider

-Path to the modules root folder, so your module's resources are made available upon module activation.
+The Web Context Path sets the path to the modules root folder, so your module's resources are made available upon module activation.

 Next craft the OSGi Component that marks your class as an implementation of `DDMFormFieldType`.